aravindhnivas/saaga-api/README.md

 `Token <token>`

 ## Connect to the database
-`docker compose -f docker-compose-deploy.yml run db psql postgresql://rootuser:saagadb@db:5432/dbname`
+`docker-compose -p prod -f docker-compose-deploy.yml run db psql postgresql://rootuser:saagadb@db:5432/dbname`

+if needed replace (as defined in the docker-compose file) or .env file:
+- `rootuser` with the username
+- `saagadb` with the password
+- `5432` with the port
+- `dbname` with the database name

 ## Reset the database

+To check the table list `\dt`

 `DROP SCHEMA public CASCADE;`

 `CREATE SCHEMA public;`